 6. Extended Puppy Pose

 Extended puppy pose or Uttana shishosana is a cross between downward dog and child’s pose.
 It’s another way to restore and relax yourself.
-If you hold tension in your back, you’ll
+If you hold tension in your back, you’ll love this position.

 - Begin in child’s pose.
 Instead of resting your bottom on your feet, lift it up.
 Your upper thighs should be perpendicular to your lower legs.